 Since then Kate has also worked in senior roles for several listed private sector organisations specialising in the redesign and delivery of public services globally and across several sectors including justice, defence, transport and health.
 Most recently, Kate is the Group Strategy and Communications Director for Serco Group plc, and sits on the Global Group Executive Committee.
 Kate’s focus throughout her career has been on public service innovation for better outcomes.

 Clementine has worked across the public, private and charitable sectors with a consistent focus on research, transformation and innovation in order to enable new ideas and business models to thrive.
 She spent her early career working in India on the transformation of education programmes in inner cities and for a technology start-up providing access to finance for unbanked rural populations.

-Since being back in the UK she has worked across multiple research areas: for an AI research company, for the UK Parliamentary Foreign Affairs Committee, and at Nesta, one of the UK’s largest innovation foundations.
+Since being back in the UK she has worked across multiple research areas: for the UK Parliamentary Foreign Affairs Committee and for Nesta, one of the UK’s largest innovation foundations.
 After spending two years working within Serco Group plc, Clementine is now responsible for managing the Serco Institute to develop understanding about the next generation of public services.

 Laurence joined Serco Group plc over a decade ago and has been working on research and innovation projects across the UK and Europe.
 He has developed a unique framework for innovation that enables a collaborative approach to solving public sector problems that can be used across sectors and stakeholders to create common societal outcomes.
 His innovation framework has been adopted for projects spanning transformation in policing, societal resilience, and satellite earth observation data in both the UK and in Europe.